Everything you need to know from the basics through advanced features

 Question Required Setting

-Scroll down to see where you can require the user to answer the question.
+Scroll down to see where you can require the respondent to answer the question.

-If this box is unchecked, this question is optional and the user can proceed to the next question without answering it.
+If this box is unchecked, this question is optional and the respondent can proceed to the next question without answering it.

 Question Enabled Setting